Football News

 #6 Ian Wright

 At the age of 22, Ian Wright was a bricklayer.
 He was almost 30 when the Premier League era began.
-That fact that he not only became an Arsenal legend in his playing career, but also the Gunners’ top scorer, is an incredible testament to the man’s determination, goalscoring ability and incredible graft.
+The fact that he not only became an Arsenal legend in his playing career but also their top scorer is an incredible testament to the man’s determination, goalscoring ability, and craft.

 “Wrighty” joined Arsenal in 1991 from Crystal Palace and wasted no time in making an impact.
 He quickly established himself as one of the most prolific strikers in English football, breaking records along the way.
-Wright became Arsenal’s all-time leading goal scorer, surpassing the previous record set by Cliff Bastin.
+He became Arsenal’s all-time leading goalscorer, surpassing the previous record set by Cliff Bastin.

-But it wasn’t just the relentless goal record that Wright won over fans with, but his personality, too.
-The striker had a troubled upbringing and to see him gleefully bouncing across the pitch, Gooners saw a part of themselves in their hero.
+But it wasn’t just the relentless goal records that Wright won fans over with; it was his personality too.
+The striker had a troubled upbringing, and in seeing him gleefully bouncing across the pitch the Gooners saw a part of themselves in their hero.

 #5 Patrick Vieira

-Patrick Vieira epitomised the qualities of leadership, physicality and technical excellence during his time at Arsenal.
-Following Arsène Wenger’s arrival in 1996, Patrick Vieira became his first signing, heralding a new era of success and dominance.
+Patrick Vieira epitomised the qualities of leadership, physicality, and technical excellence during his time at Arsenal.
+Following Arsène Wenger’s arrival in 1996, the Frenchman became his first signing, heralding a new era of success and dominance.

-One of the greatest midfielders to ever play the game, tall and strong; Vieira was a defensive beast who loved lunging into crunching tackle – but he’d carry the ball, too.
-He would be involved in all phases of play, he would charge across the pitch and at his very best, no one could get near him.
+One of the greatest midfielders to ever play the game, the tall, strong Vieira was a defensive beast who loved lunging into crunching tackles— he could carry the ball, too.
+He would be involved in all phases of play and charge across the pitch at will.
+At his very best, no one could get near Vieira.

 #4 Dennis Bergkamp

-Known for his sublime skill, exquisite technique, and ability to produce moments of pure magic, Dennis Bergkamp is widely regarded as one of the most gifted players to have donned the Arsenal colours.
+Known for his sublime skill, exquisite technique, and ability to produce moments of pure magic, Dennis Bergkamp is widely regarded as one of the most gifted players to ever don the Arsenal colours.
 His arrival in 1995 signalled the beginning of a new era and transformed the team’s style of play.

-Thierry Henry would later go on to describe his strike partner as the greatest player he’d ever played with, over the likes of Lionel Messi and Zinedine Zidane.
-Everything Bergkamp did was graceful and poetic – and he still inspires hundreds of thousands, years later.
+Thierry Henry would later go on to describe his “non-flying” Dutch strike partner as the greatest player he’d ever played with—over the likes of Lionel Messi and Zinedine Zidane.
+Everything Bergkamp did was graceful and poetic, and he still inspires hundreds of thousands, years later.

 #3 Tony Adams

-Tony Adams once said that if you play for the name on the front of the shirt, the fans will remember the name on the back.
-Fans themselves still call the centre-back ‘Mr Arsenal’ even to this day – and many across the game still regard him as one of the greatest captains football has ever seen.
+Tony Adams once said that, if you played for the name on the front of the shirt, the fans would remember the name on the back.
+Fans call the English centre-back “Mr Arsenal” to this day, and many still regard him as one of the greatest captains football has ever seen.

-Adams is the only captain in history to lift England’s highest league crown in three different decades.
-After serving as the youthful leader in George Graham’s resolute rearguard in 1989 and 1991, Adams evolved with the modern game, remodelling himself under the tutelage of Arsene Wenger to claim domestic glory again in 1998 and 2002.
-‘Mr Arsenal’ doesn’t need a statue to be remembered, but certainly deserves one.
+Adams is the only captain in history to lift England’s topflight crown in three different decades.
+After serving as the youthful leader in George Graham’s resolute rear guard between 1989 and 1991, Adams evolved with the modern game, remodelling himself under Wenger’s tutelage to claim domestic glory again in 1998 and 2002.

 #2 Cliff Bastin

-The fact that Cliff Bastin’s name is still mentioned as one of the greatest to have ever played for Arsenal, nearly 100 years after his debut, is testament not just to the goals he scored – but the style with which he played.
+The fact that Cliff Bastin’s name is still mentioned among the Arsenal greats nearly 100 years after his debut is testament not just to the goals he scored but the style with which he played.

 Bastin joined Arsenal in 1929 as a teenager and quickly made his mark.
-Despite playing much of his career as an inside-left, Bastin had this remarkable ability to find the back of the net with precision and frequency that set him apart from his peers.
-Moreover, Bastin’s intelligent movement off the ball and his clinical finishing made him a nightmare for opposing defenders.
+Despite playing much of his career as an inside-left, he had a remarkable knack of finding the back of the net with precision and frequency that set him apart from his peers.
+His intelligent movement off the ball and clinical finishing also made him a nightmare for opposing defenders.

 #1 Thierry Henry

-There has never been a more complete forward in the Premier League.
-Henry racked up four Golden Boots and the season that he didn’t win it, he assisted 20 Premier League goals: no player has surpassed that.
-He was magnificent as Arsenal won the Double in 2002, and otherworldly the following season as he scored 30 and assisted 20 as Arsenal went unbeaten in 2003-04 season.
-In 2006, he put the Gunners on his back and led them to a Champions League Final, only to lose out by the slimmest of margins.
+There simply has never been a more complete forward in the Premier League.
+Henry racked up four Golden Boots at Highbury, and in the season that he didn’t win it he assisted 20 league goals; no player has surpassed this record.
+The Frenchman was magnificent as Arsenal won the domestic double in 2002 and otherworldly the following season, scoring 30 and assisted 20 goals as Arsenal went unbeaten in the 2003/04 season.
+In 2006, he put the Gunners on his back and led them to a Champions League final, only to lose out by the slimmest of margins.

-Henry transcended the club to be recognised as one of the classiest, most devastating and the most entertaining teams in English football.
-There has never been anyone like him – at Arsenal and there never will be.
+Led by Henry, Wenger’s Arsenal came to be known as one of the classiest, most devastating, most entertaining teams in English football.
+There has never been anyone like Henry at Arsenal—and there never will be.

 Rahul Saha